This is a basic DBT Template. Click here for more information about Basic Templates.

 This DBT Template is designed to produce material written in the Arabic language using the 2002 Arabic Braille System.

 From now on, use the new or modified DBT Template, and you will get the older braille translation system.

 This language is usually produced in contracted braille.
-This means that words are not produced in braille on a one-for-one basis.
-There are abbreviations or contractions in the text.
-If you have questions about how braille is produced, please contact a member of your local braille authority.
+This means that words are not produced in braille on a one-for-one basis: there are abbreviations or contractions in the text.
+If you have questions about producing correct braille, please contact a member of your local braille authority.

 Sometimes, you may want to produce uncontracted braille.
 This is easy to do with DBT.
-Before translation into braille, go to the top of the document in DBT, and issue the command Alt-1.
-When you translate into braille, the braille will be uncontracted
+Before translation into braille, go to the top of the document in DBT, and issue the Grade 1 command (Alt-1).
+When you translate into braille, the braille will be uncontracted.

 This language is written in a script that goes from right-to-left.

 Duxbury DBT does not yet properly handle scripts that are read from right-to-left for editing purposes.
 You can open (import) a file, and you can translate into braille.
 But you cannot edit the inkprint within DBT.
 We regret this and hope to correct this issue in a later release of DBT.

 Click here for instructions and the complete list of language sample files in Word format.